Frequently Asked Questions

 8) Q. Do I need to be concerned about the geogrid deteriorating?

-A. The polyester geogrid is designed for a minimum 25 year life expectancy and in most cases will be protected by and incorporated into the vegetation that grows onsite.
+A. The polypropylene geogrid is designed for a minimum 25 year life expectancy and in most cases will be protected by and incorporated into the vegetation that grows onsite.

 9) Q. What is the maximum slope ShoreFlex can handle?